RMITLibrary/easy_cite/markdown/rmitharvard.md

 ##### Examples

 > The exhibition *Gabrielle Chanel.
-Fashion Manifesto* displays the Chanel's (1925) little black dress in silk organza transformed black from being the colour of mourning to the height of chic and modernity (see Figure 11).
+Fashion manifesto* displays the Chanel's (1925) little black dress in silk organza transformed black from being the colour of mourning to the height of chic and modernity (see Figure 11).

-> The purchase of Pollock's (1952) *Blue poles* created great controversy regarding the value of abstract art when it was purchased for the National Gallery of Australia.
+> The purchase of Pollock's (1952) *Blue poles*, as seen in Figure 12, created great controversy regarding the value of abstract art when it was purchased for the National Gallery of Australia.

 > As illustrated in Figure 5, the painting *Swanston Street from the bridge* (Burn 1861) depicts Melbourne's growth into a city of domes and spires.